Beijing suggested Doval-Wang talks to ease tensions in Ladakh

 India and China had been engaged in a stand-off since May after Beijing objected to infrastructure projects in Eastern Ladakh.
 In mid-June, the tensions snowballed into a violent conflict wherein 20 Indian soldiers were martyred.

-Soon, talks were initiated at military and diplomatic levels, with India maintaining that China was the aggressor and wanted to change the status quo along Line of Actual Control (LAC).
+Thereafter, talks were initiated at military and diplomatic levels, with India maintaining that China was the aggressor and wanted to change the status quo along Line of Actual Control.

 When multiple meetings at Corps Commander level didn't yield desired results, Doval and Wang, both Special Representatives for boundary talks, had a long conversation over the phone on Sunday.